devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ![](Images/2020-08-18_22-27_1.png)

-Select the option `Install OpenSSH server` because by default Ubuntu does not have SSH server installed.
-It has only SSH client installed.
+Select the option `Install OpenSSH server` because by default Ubuntu does not have an SSH server installed.
+It has only an SSH client installed.
 It is very common practice for administrators to SSH into the Ubuntu server so it's better to install the OpenSSH server here only with one click of a button.

 Select `Done` and press the `Enter` button.